cysec-notes/cybersecurity-journey/SOC Analyst/botsv1/Ransomware-Ivestigation-Walkthrough.md

 <img width="268" height="107" alt="image" src="https://github.com/user-attachments/assets/97a7fc3f-41c0-4ea5-bd33-02372d110dfe" />

-- From the search result, the total .txt files possible encrypt by the Cerber ransomare is `406`
+- From the search result, `406` distinct .txt files within Bob Smith's Windows profile were identified in the relevant Sysmon activity and are consistent with files affected by the ransomware.

 *Answer: 406*